-While accepting a HDR signal is certainly better than not accepting one, you can get true HDR from a projector; as is the way with such things, however, you have to pay significantly more for the feature.
-The Award-winning £4000 Sony VPL-VW260ES is a good starting point for a proper HDR10 picture, and the more you spend the better a picture you’ll get.
+While accepting an HDR signal is certainly better than not accepting one, you can get true HDR from a projector; as is the way with such things, however, you have to pay significantly more for the feature.
+The Award-winning £6000 Sony VPL-XW5000ES is a good starting point for a proper HDR10 picture; the more you spend the better a picture you will get.

 How to set up your projector

-Whether big or small, setting up the projector properly is vital.
-One of the first things you’ll want to consider is the throw ratio: that’s how far the projector needs to be from the screen to get a particular image size.
+Setting up your new projector properly is vital.
+One of the first things you will want to consider is the throw ratio: that is, how far the projector needs to be from the screen to get a particular image size.

 You can work this out by looking at your projector’s manual (or, usually, on the manufacturer’s website).
-It looks like a number, followed by a colon, and then another number.
+It's a number, followed by a colon, and then another number.
 For example, if the number is '1.15:1', then for a one-metre wide picture your projector needs to be 1.15 metres back, for two metres it's 2.3 metres back, and so on.

-While most projectors are ‘long-throw’ - they need to be relatively far from the screen - others are ‘short-throw’ and can be positioned quite close to the wall and still project a large image.
+Most projectors are ‘long-throw’, so they need to be relatively far from the screen; but ‘short-throw’ projectors can be positioned quite close to the wall and still project a large image.
 Whether you want a short-throw or long-throw projector should be taken into consideration before buying – it’s a lot easier to buy a different projector than it is to buy a new home cinema room!

-You’ll also want to consider getting a projector screen.
-In fact, we’d go so far as to say a screen is vital if you want the best out of your new projector.
+You will also want to consider investing in a projector screen.
+In fact, we would go so far as to say a screen is vital if you want the best out of your new projector.
 While you can certainly use a blank wall if you want to, projector screens are specifically designed to be more reflective, so you can get a sharper, more colourful picture using one instead of your standard wall.